-- Failure to follow these guidelines can result in severe transmission damage. - Whenever flat towing your vehicle, always tow forward, never backward. - DO NOT tow any automatic transmission vehicle with all four wheels on the ground (flat towing).
-Doing so WILL DAMAGE internal transmission parts due to lack of transmission lubrication. - For emergency towing procedures refer to "Towing recommended by NISSAN (except for NISMO models)" (P.6-19) of this manual.
+- · Failure to follow these guidelines can result in severe transmission damage. - Whenever flat towing your vehicle, always tow forward, never backward. - DO NOT tow any automatic transmission vehicle with all four wheels on the ground (flat towing).
+Doing so WILL DAMAGE internal transmission parts due to lack of transmission lubrication. - For emergency towing procedures refer to "Towing your vehicle" (P.6-19) of this manual.